soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/use-relevance-module.md

 - **Decide**: The results of the analysis applied to the entire case is displayed after Batch calculation, and data used to make document review decisions is displayed.

-- **Test**: Results can be tested to verify the validity and effectiveness of the Advanced eDiscovery (Preview) processing.
+- **Test**: Results can be tested to verify the validity and effectiveness of the Data investigations (Preview) processing.

 - **Search**: Once the Relevance workflow is complete, you can use the output such as read percentile of a document for your issue when you run a query within your working set.